-In her post, “No, My Son Doesn’t Play Sports … Really, It’s OK!”
-Kerry Foreman — mom, psychotherapist, writer, and speaker — writes about the cultural expectation for boys to play sports.
+In her post on the website Today Parenting Team, mom, psychotherapist, writer, and speaker Kerry Foreman writes about the cultural expectation for boys to play sports.
 And she describes how she receives a lot of negative comments from other parents because her son doesn’t.

 But she’s absolutely right.
 It’s totally okay that her son doesn’t play sports.

 While every child should have the opportunity to develop physical literacy, that doesn’t mean everyone has to do so by playing sports.
 Physical literacy is more than just sports.
 It’s about being confident in any kind of physical activity — including things such as dance, parkour, and skateboarding.